barisbalciweb/buyTheWay-frontend/README.md

   - [x] Authentication is implemented using JWT (JSON Web Token).

 - **Profile Management**:
-  - [ ] Users can manage their profiles, update information, and save their favorites. 🚧
+  - [x] Users can manage their profiles, update information, and save their favorites.

-- **Payment Integration**:
-  - [ ] Integration with payment providers like PayPal or Stripe for completing orders. 🚧

 - **Customer Support**:
   - [ ] Chat support based on multi-agent systems with ChatGPT. 🚧